 Participation Requests can be made by a 'community participation body'.
 This may be a:

-Before you make a request you should check if there is an existing way in which yo can be involved in improving outcomes to your community.
+Before you make a request you should check if there is an existing way in which your group can be involved in improving outcomes to your community.

-If you are not sure of the existing consultation or decision-making processes you can get involved in, you can email us at firstname.lastname@example.org and we will help you find the right process for you.
+If you are not sure of the existing consultation or decision-making processes you can get involved in, you can email us at firstname.lastname@example.org or fill in the online form and we will help you find the right process for you.

 You may find this checklist helpful on how you can support local improvements and outcomes: